 Posted on behalf of Jeff Ford, Director, Client Services

 In an ideal world, all your vendor systems are communicating in the same protocols and using the same patient identifier.
-Patient A1234 in your HCIS would be patient A1234 in your LAB system, your vital monitors, and your Radiology scheduling software.
+Patient A1234 in your HCIS would be patient A1234 in your affiliated physician practice systems, telehealth platforms, and any other integrated solution used outside the walls of your hospital.
 But of course, in the healthcare technology industry, we are far from an ideal world.
 There has yet to be a globally accepted EMR system.
 The same patient is entered separately into your HCIS and any other systems feeding it.
 This not only creates multiple identifiers, but multiple points to enter erroneous data, misspell names, create dummy social security numbers, and generate any other number of combinations of incorrect data and duplicates.

 Enter the eMPI